remvrdn/todoWebApp/project/README.md

 - Set up proper logging and monitoring
 - Configure HTTPS and security best practices
 - Add user registration and password reset functionality

-## 📝 License

-This project is for demonstration purposes.
-Feel free to use and modify as needed.

 ---

 **Created by Irem Vardan** - A comprehensive full-stack application showcasing modern web development practices with complete testing coverage.